 Introduction to Clinical Practice

-This course is only available to students who have been admitted to the Bachelor of Speech Pathology (Honours) course.
 It introduces students to the speech pathology clinical practice and provides an orientation to the speech pathology profession and its clinical processes.
 This course integrates theoretical learning with an exploration of relevant clinical processes (including some clinical observation).

 1. Identify and describe the basic clinical processes required for the assessment of children with communication disorder.